Wasimdar/Wasimdar/README.md

 - 👋 Hi, I’m @Wasimdar
-- 👀 I’m interested in learning new Codes
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning Computer science engineering
 - 💞️ I’m looking to collaborate on various projects
 - 📫 How to reach me on my email darwaseem65@gmail.com